SkepticalTech/PGM-XML-Reference/Map XML info.md

 ####[Blitz](id:blitz_S)

-Game will run for a specified amount of time, players will have to find and kill enemy players.
-The last team standing wins.
+The game will run for a specified amount of time, players will have to find and kill enemy players.
+Each player has a limited amount of lives, and after they are used up the player is moved to the observer team.
+The match ends after the specified amount of time, or when one team is eliminated.
+If the match timer ends before a team is eliminated the team with the most players remaining wins.

     <blitz>
         <!-- Time till the match ends in minutes -->